Adam Lambert Reveals ‘Dark Period’ In Emotional Twitter Post To Fans Ahead Of Oscars Opener

 — ADAM LAMBERT (@adamlambert) February 18, 2019

-The film Bohemian Rhapsody is nominated in the following categories; Best Picture, Best Actor for Rami Malek, Best Editing, Best Sound Editing, and Best Sound Mixing.
+The film Bohemian Rhapsody is nominated in the following categories – Best Picture, Best Actor for Rami Malek, Best Editing, Best Sound Editing, and Best Sound Mixing.

-The 91st Annual Academy Awards airs Sunday, February 24 on ABC beginning at 8 p.m.
+The 91st Annual Academy Awards will air on Sunday, February 24 on ABC, beginning at 8 p.m.
 EST.